 "The mandatory injunctions issued upon termination of litigation usually required 'a single simple act.'
+H.

-H. McClintock, Principles of Equity § 15, pp. 32-33 (2d ed.1948).
+McClintock, Principles of Equity §15, pp. 32-33 (2d) ed.
+1948).
 Indeed, there was a 'historical prejudice of the court of chancery against rendering decrees which called for more than a single affirmative act.'
-Id., § 61, at 160.
-And where specific performance of contracts was sought, it was the categorical rule that no decree would issue that required ongoing supervision....
+Id., §61, at 160.
+And where specific performance of contracts was sought, it was the categorical rule that no decree would issue that required ongoing supervision. . . .
 Compliance with these 'single act' mandates could, in addition to being simple, be quick; and once it was achieved the contemnor's relationship with the court came to an end, at least insofar as the subject of the order was concerned.
-Once the document was turned over or the land conveyed, the litigant's obligation to the court, and the court's coercive power over the litigant, ceased ....
+Once the document was turned over or the land conveyed, the litigant's obligation to the court, and the court's coercive power over the litigant, ceased. . . .
 The court did not engage in any ongoing supervision of the litigant's conduct, nor did its order continue to regulate its behavior."
 Mine Workers v.
-Bagwell, 512 U.S. 821, 841-842, 114 S.Ct.
-2552, 129 L.Ed.2d 642 (1994) (SCALIA, J., concurring).
+Bagwell, 512 U. S. 821, 841-842 (1994) (SCALIA, J., concurring).

-Structural injunctions depart from that historical practice, turning judges into longterm administrators of complex social institutions such as schools, prisons, and police departments.
+Structural injunctions depart from that historical practice, turning judges into long-term administrators of complex social institutions such as schools, prisons, and police departments.
 Indeed, they require judges to play a role essentially indistinguishable from the role ordinarily played by executive officials.
-Today's decision not only affirms the structural injunction but vastly expands its use, by holding that an entire system is unconstitutional because it may produceconstitutional violations.
+Today's decision not only affirms the structural injunction but vastly expands its use, by holding that an entire system is unconstitutional because it may produce constitutional violations.

 The drawbacks of structural injunctions have been described at great length elsewhere.
-See, e.g., Lewis, supra, at 385-393, 116 S.Ct.
-2174 (1996) (THOMAS, J., concurring); Missouri v.
-Jenkins, 515 U.S. 70, 124-133, 115 S.Ct.
-2038, 132 L.Ed.2d 63 (1995) (THOMAS, J., concurring); Horowitz, Decreeing Organizational Change: Judicial Supervision of Public Institutions, 1983 Duke L.J.
-1265.
+See, e.g., Lewis, supra, at 385-393 (1996) (THOMAS, J., concurring); Missouri v.
+Jenkins, 515 U. S. 70, 124-133 (1995) (THOMAS, J., concurring); Horowitz, Decreeing Organizational Change: Judicial Supervision of Public Institutions, 1983 Duke L. J. 1265.
 This case illustrates one of their most pernicious aspects: that they force judges to engage in a form of factfinding-as-policymaking that is outside the traditional judicial role.
 The factfinding judges traditionally engage in involves the determination of past or present facts based (except for a limited set of materials of which courts may take "judicial notice") exclusively upon a closed trial record.
-That is one reason why a district judge's factual findings are entitled to plain-error review: because having viewed the trial first hand he is in a better position to evaluate the evidence than a judge reviewing a cold record.
-In a very limited category of cases, judges have also traditionally been called upon to make some predictive judgments: which custody will 1954\1954 best serve the interests of the child, for example, or whether a particular one-shot injunction will remedy the plaintiff's grievance.
+That is one reason why a district judge's factual findings are entitled to clear-error review: because having viewed the trial first hand he is in a better position to evaluate the evidence than a judge reviewing a cold record.
+In a very limited category of cases, judges have also traditionally been called upon to make some predictive judgments: which custody will best serve the interests of the child, for example, or whether a particular one-shot injunction will remedy the plaintiff's grievance.
 When a judge manages a structural injunction, however, he will inevitably be required to make very broad empirical predictions necessarily based in large part upon policy views-the sort of predictions regularly made by legislators and executive officials, but inappropriate for the Third Branch.